Quebec: Healthcare

-Quebec has a health policy that emphasizes prevention, is based on the analysis of health-related data, and evolves with the needs of the population.
-Similar to other developed economies, the public health policies implemented in Quebec have extended the life expectancy of its population since the mid-20th century.
+Quebec's health policy emphasizes prevention.
+Similar to other developed economies, life expectancy has lengthened beginning in the 20th century.

-Health and social services are part of the same administration.
-The Quebec health system is also public, which means that the government acts as the main insurer and administrator, that funding is provided by general taxation, and that patients have access to care regardless of their income level.
+Health and social services are part of the same organization.
+The Quebec health system is public, which means that the government acts as the main insurer and administrator, funding care with general taxation, and that patients have access to care regardless of income.

-There are 34 health establishments in Quebec, 22 of which are an Integrated Health and Social Services Centre (CISSS).
-They ensure the distribution of different services on the territories they are assigned to.
+34 health establishments operate in Quebec, 22 of which are an Integrated Health and Social Services Centre (CISSS).
 Quebec has approximately 140 hospitals for general or specialised care (CHSGS).
-Quebec also has other types of establishments in its healthcare system, such as Centre local de services communautaires (CLSC), Centre d'hébergement et de soins de longue durée (CHSLD), Centre de réadaptation and Centre de protection de l'enfance et de la jeunesse.
-Finally, there are private healthcare establishments (paid for directly by the patient) like Groupe de médecine de famille, pharmacies, private clinics, dentists, community organisations and retirement homes.
+Other types of establishments include Centre local de services communautaires (CLSC), Centre d'hébergement et de soins de longue durée (CHSLD), Centre de réadaptation and Centre de protection de l'enfance et de la jeunesse.
+Finally, private healthcare establishments (paid directly by the patient) like Groupe de médecine de famille, pharmacies, private clinics, dentists, community organisations, and retirement homes.

-A 2021 Ipsos poll found that 85% of Quebecers agree that their health care system is too bureaucratic to respond to the needs of the population and in 2023 found that less than half of Quebecers are satisfied with the provincial health care system.
+A 2021 Ipsos poll reported that 85% of Quebecers agree that their health care system is too bureaucratic and in 2023 that fewer than half of Quebecers are satisfied with the system.